Got speaking engagements?

 Many of my clients come to me with doubts about their speaking abilities and lack of confidence in their possibilities for improvement.
-They see themselves where they are, with little experience and little practice, and can't imagine themselves on the other side of the rainbow, standing on stage in front of 50, 100, or 500 people, having the time of their life, connecting and engaging with their audience.
+They see themselves where they are, with little experience and little practice, and can’t imagine their future selves, standing on stage in front of 50, 100, or 500 people, having the time of their life, connecting and engaging with their audience.

-They're envisioning this long, painful journey from point A to point Z, and all the hard work in between.
-And yes, becoming an established speaker with a reputation for excellence does take time and work, I'm not going to lie.
+They’re envisioning this long, painful journey from point A to point Z, and all the hard work and anxiety in between.
+And yes, becoming an established speaker with a reputation for excellence does take time and work, I’m not going to lie.

 However, you only have to have one successful presentation to put you on the path to greatness.
 What do I mean by “successful?”
 I mean this: After your presentation, you find yourself having these three revelations: